atrixchain/atrix/docs/developers/guides/incentives_registration.md

 ### Incentive Metrics

-Evmos supports the following metrics related to the `x/incentives` module, which can be collected for incentive analysis:
+Atrix supports the following metrics related to the `x/incentives` module, which can be collected for incentive analysis:

 | Metric                                         | Description                                                                         | Unit        | Type    |
 | :--------------------------------------------- | :---------------------------------------------------------------------------------- | :---------- | :------ |